 In Mittelholstein, west of Neumünster, lies the nature park Aukrug (in german).
 On an area of 380 km², you can hike through woods, or discover ponds, heathlands, meadows and hedgerows.
 A visit to the local history museum “Dat ole Hus”, the Aukrug watermill or a walk to the burial mounds is always worthwhile.
 Between Kiel, Rendsburg and Bordesholm, the Westensee lake in the Westensee nature park offers a range of water sports such as swimming, fishing, canoeing, sailing and stand-up paddling, among the moors, meadows, forests and the hedgerows typical of the region.

 Further north, in the Hütten Hills national park (in german) in the city triangle of Schleswig, Rendsburg and Eckernförde, cyclists and hikers will find well-signposted routes for a relaxing exploration of nature.
-Overnight stays and excellent food can be found in the Globetrotter Lounge with panoramic views of the Hütten Hills.
+Overnight stays and excellent food can be found in the Panorama-Hotel Aschberg (in german) with panoramic views of the Hütten Hills.

 The Schlei nature park (in german) is the most northern nature park in Schleswig-Holstein.
 The heart of the nature park is the Schlei with its attractive surroundings and particular natural beauty.
 As the lifeline of the region and the city of Schleswig, the location of legendary battles and the most beautiful estuary of the Baltic Sea, the Schlei extends more than 40 kilometres inland.
 Rolling hills, lush green forests, idyllic bocage landscapes, rape and wheat fields, sandy beaches and romantic bathing bays – this can all be discovered in the Schlei region.